 What is brand purpose?

-A brand purpose is a reason why a brand exists, beyond simply making money.
-It’s about making a positive impact on the world and making a difference in people’s lives.
+A brand purpose is the reason a brand exists, beyond making money and achieving other business goals.
+It’s about a brand’s aim to make an impact in the world and make a difference in people’s lives.

-A brand purpose can be something as simple as making people’s lives easier or more fun.
+A brand purpose can be as simple as making people’s lives fun or easier.

 What are purpose-driven brands?

-Purpose-driven brands start with WHY they exist and do business.
-Most businesses start with WHAT they do or HOW they do it, but purpose-driven brands start with WHY they do it.
+While most businesses focus on WHAT they do or HOW they do it, purpose-driven brands focus on WHY they do it.

 They’re built on the idea that businesses exist not just for making money, but also to genuinely help people, to be a force for good in the world.
 And they’re not just for big businesses.
 Purpose-driven brands can and should be created by small businesses and solopreneurs, too.

 That is, businesses exist to genuinely help people and be a reasonable force in the world.

 Thus it follows that these brands are authentic, transparent, and ethical.